freestarcapital/Freestar-Mobile-Android-SDK/README.md

 ```

-`x. ` In your activity, continuing on the SimpleItemRecyclerViewAdapter with the onCreateViewHolder() method.
+`5. ` In your activity, continuing on the SimpleItemRecyclerViewAdapter with the onCreateViewHolder() method.

 before
 ```